Exploratory TalkGCSE students aged 15-16 in maroon sweatshirts engaging in exploratory talk at individual desks.

 What is Exploratory Talk?

-Exploratory talk is a form of conversation or dialogue characterized by open-ended questioning, active listening, and a willingness to explore new ideas and perspectives.
+Exploratory talk is a form of conversation or dialogue characterised by open-ended questioning, active listening, and a willingness to explore new ideas and perspectives.
 It is a collaborative and reflective process, often used in educational settings, where participants engage in thoughtful discourse to investigate, interrogate, and expand their understanding of a topic.
 Exploratory talk in the classroom serves as a powerful pedagogical approach that transforms traditional learning environments.

 Key Takeaways